HenrikeStahlhut/HenrikeStahlhut/README.md

-# Hi there, I'm Henrike!
+# Hi there, I'm Henny!

 I'm a media designer from Germany who's currently **learning how to code** 🌱 Nice to have you here!